Connect with others who understand.

 Bipolar 1 disorder is associated with several other health conditions, including high blood pressure, heart disease, and diabetes.
 Cardiovascular disease is one of the leading causes of premature death for people with bipolar 1.

-For starters, try to incorporate more of these three foods into your diet.
+For starters, try eating more of these three types of food.

 1. Foods High in Omega-3 Fatty Acids

 Omega-3 fatty acids are healthy fats that may have beneficial effects on your heart and brain.
-Your body can’t make enough of these fats on its own, so it’s important to eat foods that provide omega-3s.
+Your body can’t make enough of these fats on its own, so it’s important to get them from foods that contain omega-3s.

 Doctors and researchers have looked into omega-3s for treating mood disorders, including bipolar 1 disorder.
-Some research suggests that these fats may help treat depressive episodes, while other studies show that omega-3 supplements help treat manic episodes.
+Some research suggests that these fats may help treat depressive episodes, while other studies found that omega-3 supplements might help treat manic episodes.
+Talk to your doctor before you start any new supplements.

 Sources of omega-3 fatty acids include: